FuelLabs/fuel-indexer/docs/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
     auth          Authenticate against an indexer service
     build         Build an indexer
     check         Check for Fuel indexer components
     deploy        Deploy an indexer to an indexer service help          Print this message or the help of the given subcommand(s) kill          Kill the indexer process.
-Note that this command will kill any process listening on the default indexer port or the port specified by the `--port` flag new         Create a new indexer project in a new directory postgres    Fuel Postgres Orchestrator
+Note that this command will kill any process listening on the default indexer port or the port specified by the `--port` flag
+    new           Create a new indexer project in a new directory postgres      Fuel Postgres Orchestrator
-    remove      Stop and remove a running indexer start       Standalone binary for the Fuel indexer service status      Check the status of a registered indexer
+    remove        Stop and remove a running indexer run-native    Run a native indexer
+    start         Standalone binary for the Fuel indexer service status        Check the status of a registered indexer
 ```

 #### [➡️ For more details on how to build Fuel indexers, read the docs! ➡️](https://docs.fuel.network/docs/indexer/)